Defining Alcoholism

 Co-occurring Mental Health Issues

-In some instances, they have been diagnosed by a medical professional with a challenging psychological complaint such as bipolar disorder, one of the personality disorders, an eating disorder, or similar.
+In some instances, they have been diagnosed by a medical professional with a challenging psychological complaint such as bipolar disorder, a personality disorder, an eating disorder, or similar.

 In these instances, it becomes very difficult to know which came first - the emotional issue, or the addiction.